Double Gloucester Cheese vs Maasdam Cheese

 Maasdam cheese is the Dutch answer to Swiss cheeses, recognizable by its large holes and sweet, nutty flavor.
 It is made from cow's milk and has a semi-soft texture.
 Maasdam matures faster than other holey cheeses like Emmental, developing its distinctive flavor and appearance in just a few weeks.

-Double Gloucester Cheese comes from England.
-Maasdam Cheese originated from Netherlands.
+• Origin: Double Gloucester Cheese (England), Maasdam Cheese (Netherlands)

 Double Gloucester Cheese Maasdam Cheese